 Inspiring Motivational Speaker, Author, TV and Radio Personality, and University Professor.
-Topics include: Compelling Life story, Abortion, Race Relations, and Immigration Reform.
+Topics include: Compelling Life story, Abortion, Race Relations, Immigration Reform, and White Nationalism.
 Forums include: Television and Radio, public and private schools, colleges and universities, churches, business and professional groups.
 Fees available upon request.

 Carol M. Swain